What is a DC power supply?

 On the other hand, a wide-range (variable-range) power supply is one in which the combination of voltage and current that can be output is determined by the power consumption in addition to the rated voltage and current.

-In the case of a regulated power supply (PKT80-50 (800W)) with a rated voltage of 80V, a rated current of 50A, and power consumption of 800W, the current that can be output at the maximum output voltage of 80V is limited to 10A, which is less than 800W of power consumption.
+In the case of a regulated power supply (PKT80-50 (800W)) with a rated voltage of 80V, a rated current of 50A, and a power consumption of 800W, the current that can be output at the maximum output voltage of 80V is limited to 10A, which is less than 800W of power consumption.
 Similarly, the voltage that can be output at the maximum output current of 50A is limited to 16V, and it is not possible to use a combination of maximum output voltage and maximum output current as in the single-range system.

 If you are choosing the same power consumption, single-range power supplies are less expensive.
 If you always perform tests with a fixed current and voltage, it is better to choose a single-range power supply.